Chandrima-04/Cassandra/README.md

 - model_parameters_rf_normalization_method.csv: Consist of all the weights associated to each input features (microbes in metagenomics data) along with accuracy, precision and recall.
 - top_data_feature_rf_normalization_method.csv: Consist the top n features (microbes in metagenomics data) along with the weight associated with those features.
 (Default: 50, can be modified)

+## License

+All material is provided under the MIT License.

+## Credits

+This package is written and maintained by [Chandrima Bhattacharya](mailto:chb4004@med.cornell.edu).